Clear

 Gabi's Review

-Award-winning writer Carys Davies’ novel Clear is an exquisite examination of three ordinary individuals brought together during the treacherous unfolding of the Highland Clearances.
+Award-winning writer Carys Davies’ novel Clear is an exquisite examination of three individuals brought together during the treacherous unfolding of the Highland Clearances.
+The title Clear plays with the irony of the reductive rational of The Clearances as it impacts individual lives, in a narrative exploration where nothing is clear, as the words on the eviction notice themselves are washed away by the sea.

 Ivar, the sole inhabitant of a remote (fictitious) Shetland island has lived alone for many years as a crofter, until the day he discovers an unconscious man on the beach below the cliffs.
 The man is John Ferguson, a poor church minister under instructions from landlords to evict Ivar and turn the island into grazing land.
 Unaware of his intentions, Ivar welcomes John into his home where despite their lack of a common language, a tentative connection begins to form between them.
 In the meantime, John's wife Margaret anxiously awaits news on the mainland.